 What is a Job Offer Letter

-When a hiring manager makes the decision to offer an open-position to a candidate, the offer letter makes everything official.
+When a hiring manager decides to offer an open position to a candidate, the offer letter makes everything official.

-The job offer letter needs to be clear to the candidate and should answer all initial questions pertaining to your offer.
+The job offer letter needs to be clear to the candidate and answer all initial questions about your offer.

 Why is it important?

-In the hiring process, it’s very important to follow up with candidates straight away, a simple way to automate the process of sending a template which helps you save time and standardise your communication practice.
+In the hiring process, it’s essential to follow up with candidates straight away, a simple way to automate sending a template that helps you save time and standardise your communication practice.